 There are countless examples out there of times when folks have been more concerned about animals suffering than people.

 Television hosts cry over Cecil the lion being shot, but no tears are shed for all of the Black and Brown folks being murdered and experiencing violence every day.
 PETA sends rescuers to save animals during Hurricane Katrina, but offers no assistance to the thousands of people (mostly people of color) who are stranded.

-There was a video released recently of a kanaka maoli man approaching an ilio holo i ka uaua (Hawaiian monk seal) in order to do a healing ceremony nearby.
+In 2016 there was a video released of a Kanaka Maoli man approaching an ilio holo i ka uaua (Hawaiian monk seal) in order to do a healing ceremony nearby.

 Throughout all of this, the people who called the cops are still recording what’s going on, and you can hear a woman crying.
 She says, “I was so scared he was going to hurt her [the seal],” and the man filming says, “Don’t cry, I know that, I got him on film.”

-You could maybe write it off as someone responding poorly in the face of seeing someone bebrutalized by the police, but if you take the time to look at the comments on any of the articles about the incident, you’ll find wave after wave of people talking about how the seal’s rights were being violated, how the seal needed to be protected, and how it is the kanaka maoli man’s own fault for not being respectful of the seal.
+You could maybe write this off as someone responding poorly in the face of seeing someone be brutalized by the police, but if you take the time to look at the comments on any of the articles about the incident, you’ll find wave after wave of people talking about how the seal’s rights were being violated, how the seal needed to be protected, and how it is the Kanaka Maoli man’s own fault for not being respectful of the seal.